Vyral/derek-lockett/_posts/2019-04-11-let-me-be-your-title-and-escrow-guide.md

 {% include pullquote.html %}

-That’s exactly why I’m here today. **I’m Derek Lockett, owner and founder of Derek Lockett Title and Escrow, and I’m ready to shake things up.** I plan to bring you relevant, helpful, and easy-to-understand content that cuts straight to the point.&nbsp;
+That’s exactly why I’m here today. **I’m Derek Lockett, your Title and Escrow guide, and I’m ready to shake things up.** I plan to bring you relevant, helpful, and easy-to-understand content that cuts straight to the point.&nbsp;

 Our goal is twofold.
 We want to help buyers and sellers to better understand real estate and we want to help real estate professionals modernize their service.&nbsp;